 Angmering is a unique village.
-It has learnt to mix ancient history with modern times, with parishioners who can trace their ancestors living in the village, over several hundreds of years.
-Some of the properties their ancestors lived in are still standing and occupied.
+It has learnt to mix ancient history with modern times, with parishioners who can trace their ancestors living in the village, back several hundreds of years, some of the properties their ancestors lived in are still standing and being lived in.
 We enjoy a wide mix of people of all ages, in various trades, professions, occupations and education, together with a high proportion of older residents enjoying their retirement either in their homes and gardens or joining in the many activities available in and around the village.